NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_tour.md

-While the expression prints as a human readable mathematical expression, it is actually a tree:
+While the expression prints as a human-readable mathematical expression, it is actually a tree:

 ```julia